 - Crack: When cocaine is processed further, it turns into crack, a drug that can be smoked.
 Because it is one of the cheaper drugs on the market, it's more readily available for purchase and abuse.
-Abusing crack is an almost sure fire way of becoming addicted and can lead to various health problems.
+Crack is extremely addictive and can lead to various health problems.

-- Alcohol: A flammable liquid made with fruits and grains through a process of fermentation.
-The end result is a drug in drink form, which helps to decrease anxiety, makes the individual feel more relaxed and impairs their judgement.
-Taken in moderation, alcohol does not have to be dangerous.
-But when used excessively and abused, it can be detrimental to the individual's health and lead to alcoholism.
-The rate of suicide is higher in people who abuse alcohol and they are more prone to violent and abusive behaviour.
-Alcohol abuse is one of the leading causes of death globally and is becoming a growing concern.
+- Alcohol: Alcohol is a flammable liquid made with fruits and grains through a process of fermentation.
+The end result is a drug in drink form, which helps to decrease anxiety, makes the individual feel more relaxed and impairs judgment.
+When used excessively and abused, it can be detrimental to the individual's health and lead to alcoholism.
+The rate of suicide is higher in people who abuse alcohol and they are more prone to violent and abusive behavior.
+Alcohol abuse is one of the leading causes of death globally.

-- Heroin: Also known as smack, heroin falls under the category of Opiates.
+- Heroin: Also known as smack, heroin falls under the category of opioid drugs, or drugs that come from opiates.
 It is one of the most harmful drugs on the market.
-It's a drug that needs to be injected and its effects are powerful.
+It is injected into a vein.
 It can cause hallucinations, seizures and other health problems such as HIV/AIDS or tetanus (due to the sharing of often dirty needles).
-Over time, as the body gets accustomed to shots of heroin, larger amounts of the drug need to be ingested in order to get high or feel the effects.
+Over time, as the body gets accustomed to shots of heroin, larger amounts of the drug need to be injected in order to get high or feel the effects.
 This can lead to an overdose, at worst, to death.
 Unfortunately, the number of people using heroine is on the rise.
 Every year there are approximately 2.1 million Americans who abuse opioids.

-- LSD: Lysergic acid diethylamide, otherwise known as LSD, is a recreational and spiritual drug that has psychological, physical and sensory effects.
-They include hallucinations, losing touch with reality, a sense of disconnect from your body and mind, nausea and wakefulness.
+- LSD: Lysergic acid diethylamide, otherwise known as LSD, is drug that has psychological, physical and sensory effects.
+They include hallucinations, losing touch with reality, a sense of disconnect between your body and mind, nausea and wakefulness.
 The sensory experience (seeing objects 'breathe' or 'ripple') can last from six to fourteen hours.
-While LSD is not an addictive drug, it is a powerful drug; ten times more harmful than alcohol, and can lead to panic attacks i.e. a 'bad' trip, violent psychosis, neurological damage and physical harm because of the hallucinations.
+While LSD is not an addictive drug physically, it is a powerful drug and can lead to panic attacks i.e. a 'bad' trip, violent psychosis, neurological damage, and physical harm.
 The drug can be taken orally or injected.

 - Marijuana: Better known as pot or weed, this is the most common and frequently used drug in the United States.
-The drug is taken for it's euphoria inducing feelings, and altered perception.
-Marijuana can be smoked, cooked or baked in food.
+The drug is taken for its euphoric affects and alters perception.
+Marijuana can be smoked or cooked into food.
 Smoking the drug is the quickest way of feeling the effects.
 The effects of one 'trip' can last up to six hours.
 Marijuana is used recreationally, spiritually and medicinally.
-Because it is an addictive drug, usage should be monitored carefully.
-It is now legal in many states in the US and in many countries.
-It is even prescribed by doctors for its pain management properties.
-However, prolonged use of marijuana can be harmful and can lead to memory problems, risk of dependency and psychosis.
+Marijuana can be psychologically addictive.
+It is now legal in many states in the US.
+It is legal for medicinal uses in some other states.
+However, prolonged use of marijuana can be harmful and can lead to memory problems and loss of motivation.

-- Prescription Drugs: This category of drugs includes anything prescribed by a doctor for a specific illness.
-These include stimulants, painkillers, anti-anxiety medications and sedatives.
+- Prescription Drugs: This category of drugs includes any controlled substance prescribed by a doctor for a specific illness.
+These include stimulants, painkillers, anti-anxiety medications, and sedatives.
+The drugs are then sold on the street to be used for non-medicinal purposes.
 The drugs can be taken orally or the pill can be grinded into powder form to snort or inject.
 Some of the effects experienced from these drugs are euphoria, decrease in tension and anxiety, improved concentration and focus (usually on academics).
-Prescription drugs are harmless when taken as prescribed, but when abused they can be addictive and very dangerous, especially if mixed with other drugs or alcohol.
+Because of their addictive properties, these drugs need to be monitored by a medical doctor.
+When abused they can be addictive and very dangerous, especially if mixed with other drugs or alcohol.

 - Synthetic Cathinones: Otherwise known as 'bath salts'.
 This is a synthetic drug made out of a stimulant from a khat plant (a type of shrub), which can easily be purchased at a number of places (including online).
 Synthetic drug productions are on the rise according to the 2012 Word Drug Report.
 Bath salts can be smoked, injected, swallowed in pill form or snorted.
-The point of bath salts is to provide a cheaper alternative to other drugs, such as cocaine or MDMA, as they produce a similar effect.
-Some of the effects are a boost of energy, high sexual drive, hallucinations, more confidence etc. The negative effects include, paranoia, panic attacks and even death.
+Bath salts provide a cheaper alternative to other drugs, such as cocaine or MDMA, as they produce a similar effect.
+Some of the effects are a boost of energy, high sexual drive, hallucinations, more confidence etc. The negative effects include paranoia, panic attacks, and even death.
 Bath salts can also lead to addiction and the withdrawal symptoms are very severe.

-- Methylenedloxymethamphetamine (MDMA): Commonly known as Ecstasy, it's an extremely popular drug at raves and parties and illegal in most countries.
-When first created in the early 1912, MDMA was used to treat and improve psychotherapy.
-As of today there are no known medical uses for this drug (although research is being continued) and it is used mainly for recreational purposes.
-Some of the short-term effects of ecstasy are a feeling of euphoria and peace, feelings of empathy towards others, hallucination, increase in self-confidence, lowered anxiety etc. Prolonged use and abuse of ecstasy can lead to numerous issues such as addiction, paranoid behaviour, and problems with sleeping or vision, just to name a few.
+- Methylenedloxymethamphetamine (MDMA): Commonly known as Ecstasy, it's an extremely used drug at raves and parties.
+As of today, there are no known medical uses for this drug (although research is being continued) and it is used mainly for recreational purposes.
+Some of the short-term effects of ecstasy are a feeling of euphoria and peace, feelings of empathy towards others, hallucination, increase in self-confidence, lowered anxiety etc. Prolonged use and abuse of ecstasy can lead to numerous issues such as addiction, paranoid behavior, and problems with sleeping or vision.

 - Amphetamines: A category of drugs which act as stimulants to help the central nervous system.
 The drug sends a jolt of adrenaline (a natural stimulant) through the body and can make the individual feel more alert, confident, energized etc. These are the positive effects of amphetamines.
 However, amphetamines can also have a negative effect and make the person feel nervous and hostile.
 The reaction varies from person to person.
 The different types of amphetamines are more commonly referred to by their street name such as: crystal, crank, speed, uppers or bennies.
 Amphetamines can be smoked or injected.
 This causes an immediate, euphoric reaction because the drug hits the brain much quicker.

 A number of disorders such as ADD, obesity and sleep disorders are treated using amphetamines.
-As a result, they are easily available on the market and are often used by athletes, truck drivers, soldiers and students.
-Abusing amphetamines can lead to physical and psychological side effects such as hypertension or mood swings.
-Overdosing on amphetamines can lead to some serious health problems, but it likely won't be fatal.
+As a result, they are easily available.
+Methamphetamine is a type of amphetamine that is illegally produced and distributed with no medicinal purposes.
+Abusing amphetamines can lead to physical and psychological side effects such as hypertension, mood swings, deterioration of the nasal cavity and teeth.
+There is a risk of overdose.